NCI-GDC/esbuild/README.md

 ## Builders and Mappers

-Esbuild consists of a `builder` and a `mapper` for each index it produces (i.e. Legacy and Active).
+Esbuild consists of a `builder` and a `mapper` for the four indices it produces: project, annotation, file, and case.

 * The `mapper` produces the Elasticsearch mapping and contains basic traversals
 * The `builder` produces JSON documents using the `mapper`

-Most of the business logic for building indices is contained in the `graph.common.builder.GraphIndexBuilder` class, which is inherited by `graph.common.builder.ActiveGraphIndexBuilder` and `graph.common.builder.LegacyGraphIndexBuilder` to build the Active and Legacy indices respectively.
+Most of the business logic for building indices is contained in the `graph.common.builder.GraphIndexBuilder` class, which is inherited by `graph.common.builder.ActiveGraphIndexBuilder` to implement the actual build of the indices.

 Builders exclude nodes that shouldn't be in the index (and therefore public) based during the filtering step in the `is_node_indexed()`